Cire perdue, C. Valsuani

 II – 1) Demeurisse-Sokolowski – 1974-1977

-In 1974 at the latest, the business was sold to Anne Demeurisse, daughter of the sole heir of sculptor Pompon, who entrusted management to her husband Jacques Sokolowski, an insurance broker by training whose ambitions arose at a time of recession.
-The company suffered heavy losses, some practices aroused hostility from the profession, and it was declared bankrupt in 1977.
+By 1974, the business was sold to Anne Demeurisse, daughter of sculptor Pompon’s sole heir, who appointed her husband Jacques Sokolowski, an insurance broker, as manager.
+Unfortunately, his ambitions came during a recession, the firm suffered heavy losses, and certain practices aroused professional hostility; the company was declared bankrupt in 1977.

-In 1977, Jean Lebel, former project manager at the Claude Valsuani foundry on rue des Plantes, partnered with Taube to create the “Taube-Lebel Foundry” in La Plaine-Saint-Denis.
-The technical team was led by D. Jolivot and J. Rosini, former Valsuani employees since 1974.
+In 1977, Jean Lebel, a former project leader at the Claude Valsuani foundry, teamed up with Taube to create the "Taube-Lebel Foundry" in La Plaine-Saint-Denis.
+The technical team, led by D. Jolivot and J. Rosini, consisted of former Valsuani foundry workers since 1974.

-Only Lebel's name was removed from the mark.
+Only Lebel's name was removed from the stamp.

-The Taube Foundry ceased operations on March 24, 1984.
+The Taube foundry ceased activity on 24 March 1984.

 Address: 6 rue Proudhon, 93210, La Plaine-Saint-Denis.

-The company’s assets were immediately transferred to D. Jolivot and J. Rosini, who created the LLC “Fonderie de La Plaine.”
+The assets were immediately taken over by D. Jolivot and J. Rosini, who formed SARL "Fonderie de La Plaine."
+Sometimes molding was outsourced; wax models, casting, chasing, and patination were done in-house.

 II – 5) AIRAINDOR – 1985–1992

-The Airaindor foundry opened in Chevreuse in 1985.
-As early as 1981, its founder, the sculptor Leonardo Bounatian-Benatov, aka Benatov (1942-), son of the Russo-Armenian artist Leonardo Bounatian-Benatov (1899-1972), moved the foundry by opening Airaindor Valsuani in Chevreuse.
-He acquired the “CIRE/C.VALSUANI/PERDUE” stamp at auction, which he uses either as is, or in a slightly enlarged and more squared-off version at the request of the client or when he wants to distinguish his work from the famous foundry on rue des Plantes.
-In 1989, Benatov was officially recognized, and again in appeal in 1991, in proceedings initiated against Michel Toselli, as the registered trademark owner “Valsuani.”
-However, in 1997 he lost in cassation to Thierry Valsuani (great-grandson of Attilio Valsuani and a founder himself), who after Michel Toselli became owner of the «Attilio Valsuani» mark, which he was defending legally over use of the surname.
+Airaindor Foundry opened in Chevreuse in 1985.
+As early as 1981, its founder, sculptor Leonardo Bounatian-Benatov (1942–), son of Russian-Armenian artist Leonardo Bounatian-Benatov (1899–1972), relocated the foundry, founding Airaindor Valsuani in Chevreuse.
+He had acquired the "CIRE/C.VALSUANI/PERDUE" stamp at auction, using it unchanged or in a slightly larger, more squared form at customers' request or to distinguish from the famed Rue des Plantes foundry.
+In 1989 Benatov was legally recognized as trademark owner against Michel Toselli, but lost in 1997 to Thierry Valsuani (a great-grandson of Attilio Valsuani and himself a founder), who then became owner of the "Attilio Valsuani" stamp.

-The foundry specializes in vacuum casting single pieces and monumental works.
-In June 1992, Airaindor was placed under judicial administration by court decision.
+The foundry specialized in vacuum casting of monumental pieces.
+In June 1992 Airaindor was placed in court-supervised administration.

 II – 6) ART BRASS – 1993